Just how to annuities work? Let us guide you through some of the basics:

 There are two main categories of Annuities, based on the timing of payments to you and on the appreciation rate on your money.

 We make it sound simple, right?
 Well there are millions of ways to complicate even the most straightforward concept, and annuities are no exception.
-We cut to the chase and help you understand annuities in The Annuity Report.
+We cut to the chase and help you understand annuities in our Retirement Income The Right Way Report.

-Sign up with the form to the right and you will receive The Annuity Report by instant download.
+Sign up with the form to the right and you will receive The Retirement Income The Right Way Report by instant download.
 We save our best efforts for this report to help you make an informed decision about these financial products.